UK Tax A Brief Overview of Taxation in the United Kingdom

 Capital Gains Tax (CGT)

-Capital gains tax is the tax charged on any gains made while disposing off an asset.
+Capital gains tax is the tax charged on any gains made while disposing of an asset.
 No tax is charged if the gain falls within the capital gains tax allowance of £12,300 and £6,150 for trusts.
 Let us assume you sell a gun for £30,000, which was earlier bought for £10,000.
-The means that a gain of £20,000 has resulted from this transaction.
+This means that a gain of £20,000 has resulted from this transaction.
 Capital Gains Tax will be charged at £20,000- £12,300, i.e. £7,700.

-Disposing off an asset includes selling, swapping, giving it away as a gift or getting insurance compensation against it.
+Disposing of an asset includes selling, swapping, giving it away as a gift or getting insurance compensation against it.
 Capital gains tax is exempt for assets that you give or sell to your spouse or civil partner and those given away as gifts to charity.

 You can further explore the topic for your ease by reading ‘Capital Gains Tax.’